BruHealth expands features with appointment bookings, access to medical records - The Scoop

 The new system will be rolled out in stages, with Jubli Perak Sengkurong Health Centre designated as the first healthcare facility to use the features beginning next week.

-Second Finance and Economy Minister YB Dato Seri Setia Dr Hj Mohd Amin Liew Abdullah said 436,047 Brunei residents –-representing 94.8 percent of the Brunei population — have registered on BruHealth since it was introduced on May 14.
+Second Finance and Economy Minister YB Dato Seri Setia Dr Hj Mohd Amin Liew Abdullah said 436,047 Brunei residents — representing 94.8 percent of the Brunei population — have registered on BruHealth since it was introduced on May 14.

 The government made it compulsory for all Brunei residents to use the smartphone app from September 7.